 Typically, checking a translation basically means vetting each single word and meaning, which can take even longer than translating from scratch because the editor/reviser is forced to work within a template that has already been defined by the translator, and this can end up being more of a hindrance than a useful reference.
-Therefore, editing should be paid based on the translation rate or on the actual time spent revising.
+Therefore, editing should be paid based on the translation rate (this are ours just for reference) or on the actual time spent revising.

 What is Proofreading?